taplytics/taplytics-ios-sdk/PUSH.md

 You'll also need to register for push notifications with iOS.
 When you do so, iOS will ask your users for permission and enable the ability to receive notifications to that device.

+You'll need to enable push notifications on your app.
+Go into your project settings and find your project under Targets.
+Select the Capabilities tab and turn on Push Notifications.

 If you are not already registering for push notifications all you have to do is call registerPushNotifications: on Taplytics, and we take care of all the rest!

 Please Note that calling this function will show the permission dialog to the user.